Public transport in Gdansk

 Types of tickets in Gdansk

-There are one ride tickets, that are only valid for one ride – after you leave the bus/tram you need to buy another one to go further.
+There are one-ride tickets, that are only valid for one ride – after you leave the bus/tram you must buy another one to go further.

 There are also time tickets, that allow you to change buses and trams until the ticket runs out of time.
 Unfortunately, there are no tickets valid for more than 72 hours.
-There are of course monthly tickets, but it highly unlikely that you’ll need them.
+There are, of course, monthly tickets, but it is highly unlikely that you’ll need them.

-To use night buses or trams (those with letter N in the beginning, for example N1) you need to buy a separate ticket, that is a little bit more expensive.
-However, if you have a 24hour ticket, it is valid also for night transportation.
-Depending on where you buy it, the variety of tickets offer may differ.
+To use night buses or trams (those with the letter N in the beginning, for example, N1) you needed to buy a separate ticket, which was a bit more expensive.
+However, since the 1st of April 2020, there has been no distinction between day and night tickets.
+Depending on where you buy it, the variety of tickets offered may differ.

 Public transport in Gdansk Fares

-A nice supplement to public transport in Gdansk is two water tram lines running in the summer.
-F5 runs from Żabi Kruk to Brzeźno, calling at Westerplatte, and F6 runs from Targ Rybny to Gorki Zachodnie.
-They both serve more as an attraction than means of transport and are often impossible to board except for on the first stop.
+A nice supplement to public transport is two Gdansk water tram lines running in the summer.
+F5 runs from Żabi Kruk to Brzezno, calling at Westerplatte, and F6 runs from Targ Rybny to Gorki Zachodnie.
+Although their routes seem to be useful both for tourists and citizens, they are very slow and serve more as an attraction than a means of transport and are often impossible to board except for on the first stop.
+Water trams give you the opportunity to see Gdansk from a different perspective from May to September.
+And if you manage to take a bike with you, this will give you the opportunity of sightseeing from the water tram, and active bike ride on your way back.

-Gdansk has no metro, but there is SKM train, that is a fast way to travel within the main communication route, as well as go to Sopot, Gdynia or even to Wejherowo.
-Travel to Gdynia with SKM train lasts only 33 minutes and costs 6,5 PLN, while to Sopot it’s only 20 minutes and 4,2 PLN.
-Since 2013 there is also a second line of SKM (PKM) that goes to the airport and Kaszuby.
+Gdansk has no metro, but there is SKM train, which is a fast way to travel within the main communication route.
+It is frequently called Gdansk – Gdynia train, but some trains go further, even beyond Wejherowo.
+SKM trains stop at every station, so it is also a good way to get from Gdansk to sightsee or party in Sopot.
+Travelling from Gdansk to Gdynia with SKM train lasts only 33 minutes and costs 6,5 PLN, while to Sopot it’s only 20 minutes and 4,2 PLN.
+Since 2013 there has also been a second line of SKM (PKM) that goes to the airport and Kaszuby.
 This is much faster than the bus, and the punctuality is not dependable on traffic.
-The trains on Gdansk-Gdynia route usually leave every 10-15 minutes until evening, then every 30 minutes until night, and every 2 hours during the night.
+Gdansk – Gdynia train usually leaves every 10–15 minutes until evening, then every 30 minutes until night, and every 2 hours during the night.

-There is a variety of tickets to travel on SKM, including one ride tickets, 24hour tickets, return tickets, group/family tickets and zone tickets.
+There is a variety of tickets to travel on SKM, including one-ride tickets, 24-hour tickets, return tickets, group/family tickets and zone tickets.
 You need to consult their website to check, which ticket is best for you.
-Skycash App will automatically hint you with the ticket that best suits your needs, but unfortunately, it’s only in Polish.
+Skycash App will automatically hint you with the ticket that best suits your needs.

 To buy the ticket on the board (there is an extra fee), you need to get in through the first door.
 Otherwise, the ticket inspector may stop you on your way to buy a ticket and fine you for not having one.

-Unless you are a Polish citizen or have a permanent residence card you are not entitled to buy SKM reduced tickets.
+Unless you are a Polish citizen or have a permanent residence card, you can’t buy SKM reduced tickets.

 MZKZG tickets (Metropolitarny ticket)